pakps/pspcafe/README.md

-== README
+#SimpleCafe
 This is simple cafe project.
 This project was made as a Ruby on Rails and styled using Bootstrap.

-Site functions are
+#Site functions are
 - Management bulletins
 - View bulletin`s page: Page format: gallety, blog and news.
 - Upload post to bulletin